 Mr Ryan spent 20 years with CRA Ltd from 1977-1996, including 10 years as Chief Geologist for CRA Exploration in various states of Australia.
 He was General Manager Exploration for Great Central Mines Ltd (later Normandy Yandal Operations Ltd) and Johnsons Well Mining NL (now Regis Resources Ltd) from late 1996-2000 and provided geological consulting services to Mark Creasy from 2001 to 2008, before founding Enterprise.
+Mr Ryan was also an Executive Director of Legend Mining Ltd from 2005 and resigned in 2013.
+Mr Ryan was also a Non-Executive Director of Enterprise Uranium Ltd (renamed Alto Metals Ltd) from 2013 and subsequently an Executive Director until 2019.

-For the past 14 years he has been a Director of private mineral exploration consulting company XServ Pty Ltd and for the past 2 years he has been a Director of Montana Exploration Services Pty Ltd. He is a Fellow of the AusIMM, (CP Geo), a Fellow of the AIG, and holds a BApSc (Geol).
+For the past 15 years he has also been a Director of private mineral exploration consulting company XServ Pty Ltd and for the past 13 years he has been a Director of Montana Exploration Services Pty Ltd. He is a Fellow of the AusIMM, (CP Geo), a Fellow of the AIG, and holds a B.Ap.Sc (Geol).

-Directorships held in other listed entities in the last 3 years:
+Mr Ryan has held no other listed entity directorships in the last 3 years.